rust-lang/rust/doc/adding_lints.md

 ### Lint passes

-Writing a lint that just checks for the name of a function means that we just have to deal with the AST and don't have to deal with the type system at all.
+Writing a lint that only checks for the name of a function means that we only have to deal with the AST and don't have to deal with the type system at all.
 This is good, because it makes writing this particular lint less complicated.